Future-Forward-Software/Time/ReadMe.md

 There is business logic here which relies on comparison of dates, so to test this code you would need to set the reservation date to before DateTime.Now in one test, and after in another.
 This isnt good though because your test will now be slightly different every time it runs (DateTime.Now).
 You dont have good control over what the DateTime values are and if you need high precision you could face race conditions in your tests.

 Domain Driven Design also teaches us that infrastructure concerns should not be in your domain model or application layers, and accessing the system time is infrastructure.
-In that case the application layer could use an interface to get system time but should not be directly reliant - you should decide for yourself if this is a good reason for abstracting Time as whilst I agree with this, I can see that it borders on dogmatic and you could lose sight of the point that way.

-See https://enterprisecraftsmanship.com/posts/domain-model-purity-current-time/ for a more in-depth breakdown.
 ### How?
-`ITimeManager` will be available as a singleton and for unit testing `TestTimeManager` can be used.
+`ITime` will be available as a singleton and for unit testing `TestTimeManager` can be used.

 This is quite straight forward and provides an implementation to get DateTime values.
 The test version also provides methods to override these values in your tests.